enzsft/react-cookie-consents/README.md

 </div>
 <hr />

-Building cookie consent functionality should be easy.
+Building cookie banners should be easy.
 We've written **@enzsft/react-cookie-consents** to ensure you can get up and running as quickly as possible.
 It provides a convenient API to write and read cookie consents.

+**@enzsft/react-cookie-consents uses [React Hooks](https://reactjs.org/docs/hooks-overview.html) so requires at least React@16.8.0**

 ## Motivation 🧐

+The React ecosystem was lacking a hooks based cookie consents API when this library was first required.

 ## Getting started 🏎